-Wondering why WordPress is considered the best content management system?
+Wondering why WordPress is the best CMS?
 From adaptability to ease of use and customization, its benefits are numerous.
-In this article, you’ll discover why WordPress is the biggest CMS in the world, so you can decide if it’s the right fit for your website.
+In this article, you’ll discover why WordPress is the biggest content management system in the world, so you can decide if it’s the right fit for your website.

 1. WordPress Is Free

+The first and most important reason why WordPress is the best CMS in 2022 is that it will cost you nothing.
 WordPress is a free tool anyone can download and use.
-Instead of being owned and operated by a single entity, it’s been built as an open source community project, which means thousands of people have contributed to its development and ongoing improvement.
+Instead of being owned and operated by a single entity, it’s been built as an open-source community project, which means thousands of people have contributed to its development and ongoing improvement.
 As such, the software itself is free and will probably always be free.

 Of course, certain plug-ins, themes and functions come with a price tag, but you have full control over what you spend and can get a pretty impressive website for zero cost.